eoyilmaz/stalker/docs/source/design.rst

 There are two levels of expansion, the first level is the simplest one, by just adding different statuses, different types or these kind of things in which Stalker's current design is ready to.
-This is expalined in `How To Customize Stalker`_
+This is explained in `How To Customize Stalker`_

 The second level of expansion is achieved by expanding the SOM.
 Expanding the